syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Data-Binding.md

 * Diagram can be populated with the nodes and connectors based on the information provided from an external data source.
 * Diagram exposes its specific data-related properties allowing you to specify the data source fields from where the node information has to be retrieved from.

-To explore those properties, see [Data source settings](/js/api/ejDiagram#members:datasourcesettings "Data source settings")
+To explore those properties, see [Data source settings](http://help.syncfusion.com/CR/cref_files/aspnet/ejweb/Syncfusion.EJ~Syncfusion.JavaScript.DataVisualization.Models.Diagram.DataSourceSettings.html "Data source settings")

 * Diagram supports three different kinds of Data binding.
 	* Local Data
 	* Remote Data
-	* Html Table Data
+	* HTML Table Data

 ## Local Data